sunzhengCDNM/MAP2B/README.md

 ## Acknowledgement
 This work was supported by the National Institutes of Health grant number R01AI141529, R01HD093761, RF1AG067744, UH3OD023268, U19AI095219, U01HL089856, and the Charles A. King Trust Postdoctoral Fellowship.

+## What's new
+### Version 1.3.0 2023-01-17 by Jiang
+* We have simplified our database and modified the main body program to speed up the execution time
+* MAP2B is laptop friendly now!
+The minimum RAM required is only 14G and the space for the database is reduced to ~15G
+* Cancel `-e` option

+### Version 1.2.0 2022-12-02 by Zheng and Jiang
+* Minor bug fixes
+* You can set up a G score `-g` directly and ignore the false positive recognition model
+* Coverage information will be generated together with the abundance table